akhivesara/apis/imdbservice/README.md

 #### 4. Bash script to create and populate db

 #### 5. Abstract design so that any other database can be plugged in.
-The idea for that support is in some way already in there, due to the Entity object (IMDBEntity) and AbstractDBValuator.
 So the remaining part is abstraction layer for MySQLStore.
 Here is how it could happen
-MySQLStore will implement an IDatabaseImpl IDatabaseImpl will have methods to populate, retrieve, delete, close connection, so forth IMDBService, DataUpdatingTool will be instantiated with a IDatabaseImpl Now in theory, IMDBService can be instantiated by any other database implementation
+MySQLStore will implement an IDatabaseImpl IDatabaseImpl will have methods to populate, retrieve, delete, close connection, so forth IMDBService, DataUpdatingTool will be instantiated with an instance of IDatabaseImpl.
+MySQLStore will be that instance in this project
+Now in theory, IMDBService can be instantiated by any other database implementation as well

+#### 6. Memory constraints during reading and populating database

+#### 7. Database performance leading to delay in API response times